Robust XVA: Comparative Statics Analysis

-This section provides a numerical analysis to assess the monotonicity patterns of XVA and its replication strategies for a portfolio consisting of five credit default swaps.
+This section performs a comparative statics analysis of the monotonicity patterns of XVA and its replication strategies, for a portfolio consisting of five credit default swaps.
 Section~\ref{sec:defcont} sets up the default contagion model.
 Section~\ref{sec:numerics} presents the numerical results.